allegroai/clearml-docs/docs/hyper_datasets.md

 <br/>

-Hyper-Datasets is a data management system that is designed for unstructured data like text, audio, or visual data.
-Hyperdatasets decouples metadata from raw data files. allows you to maniplate metadata in all sorts of way. ths is done through queries and parameters that can be tracked through experiment manager. you can clone experiment using different data manipulation without changing any of the hard coded values. data manipulations become part of the experiment, they are called DataViews. can experiment with different data configurations without changing the code. data and metadata are not entwined.

-data exploration - explore datasets. can see version history of datasets. each child version inherits contents of parents. by default, versions in draft mode meaning that they can still be modified. you can publish it so it can't be modified. you can create child version which you can modifiy.

-you can see previews of the datasets.

-click on sample, see image itself, as well as bounding boxes, rois, labels, annotations.

-ClearML's Hyper-Datasets are an MLOps-oriented abstraction of your data, which facilitates traceable, reproducible model development through parameterized data access and meta-data version control.
+ClearML's Hyper-Datasets are an MLOps-oriented abstraction of your data, which facilitates traceable, reproducible model development through parameterized data access and metadata version control.
+It is is a data management system specifically tailored for handling unstructured data, like text, audio, or visual data.

-The basic premise is that a user-formed query is a full representation of the dataset used by the ML/DL process.
+The basic premise of Hyper-Datasets is that a user-formed query is a full representation of the dataset used by the ML/DL process.
+Hyper-Datasets decouple metadata from raw data files, allowing you to manipulate metadata through sophisticated queries and parameters that can be tracked through the experiment manager.
+You can clone experiments using different data manipulations--or **DataViews**--without changing any of the hard coded values, making these manipulations part of the experiment.

 ClearML **Enterprise**'s Hyper-Datasets supports rapid prototyping, creating new opportunities such as:
 * Hyperparameter optimization of the data itself